British Airways and Iberia Avios

 These redemption amounts are per segment.

-It is important to note that zone 1 pricing is not available on flights within the US.
-AA flights within the US start at 7500 per segment.
+It is important to note that zone 1 pricing on flights within the US appear to be 7500 instead of 6000.

 Iberia’s table applies: